 - Map your trip in advance.
 Download offline maps, “heart” locations to find them easily, and make notes if you have to.
 It’s very easy to pass things by.

 - This is a drone-free zone.

 - Leave it better than you found it.
 Help combat extreme tourism by leaving beautiful places better than you found them.
 See trash?
 Pick it up.
 Brought it in?
 Take it out.
 You get the idea.

--There are a lot of winding coastal roads on cliffs.
+- There are a lot of winding coastal roads on cliffs.
 Please drive carefully and pay attention to the road.
-There are areas with no guardrails and can feel a little scary.
+There are areas with no guardrails that can feel a little scary.